COVID-19 Information Center: get the latest on vaccines, testing, screening, visitor policy and post-COVID support >>

-Kids can be anxious about a variety of things.
+Kids and teens can be anxious about a variety of things.
 They may feel anxious in a social setting or when separated from a parent.
 Some kids have general anxiety about grades, family issues, relationships with friends, and so on.
+This past year, COVID-19 pandemic has been anxiety-producing for children, teens and adults.

 If you have an anxious child, the first thing to do is to speak to your child’s pediatrician or primary care doctor.
 An anxiety disorder is a common, treatable medical condition.
 Your doctor may recommend a mental health professional to help.

-In the meantime, here are 3 strategies parents can use when anxiety arises at home:
+In the meantime, here are three strategies parents can use when anxiety arises at home:

 Each child is different and what works well for one child might not work for another.
 A mental health professional can work with you and your child to find ways to manage anxiety.